Symptoms Of A Bad Or Clogged Fuel Filter

 car engine

 Simply put, when an engine misfires, an error occurred in one of the combustion chambers that caused it to skip a step.
-Numerous things can cause an engine to misfire, including worn spark plugs, a faulty ignition coil, or a malfunctioning camshaft sensor.
+Numerous things can cause an engine to misfire, including worn spark plugs, a defective ignition coil, or a malfunctioning camshaft sensor.

 You Notice A Decrease In Performance